benbusby/yeetfile/README.md

 YEETFILE_EMAIL_PASSWORD=...
 ```

+#### Administration

+You can declare yourself as the admin of your instance by setting the
+`YEETFILE_INSTANCE_ADMIN` environment variable to your YeetFile account ID or
+email address.

+This will allow you to manage users and their files on the instance.
+Note that
+file names are encrypted, but you will be able to see the following metadata
+for each file:

+- File ID
+- Last Modified
+- Size
+- Owner ID

 ## CLI Configuration

 The YeetFile CLI tool can be configured using a `config.yml` file in the following path: